 7. Use Start Fluid with Caution

-Keep your apron strings, lose shirts, sleeves, and other clothing away from the fire.
+Keep your apron strings, loose shirts, sleeves, and other clothing away from the fire.
 You don’t want it to dangle over the flame and risk catching fire.

 9. Be Prepared for the Worst

 If a grill fire breaks out, don’t throw water on it!
 Water makes grease fires worse.
 Instead, keep a box of baking soda on hand or a bucket of sand.
 The best-case scenario is to have a fire extinguisher on hand.
 You can find small ones to keep under your kitchen sink or out on the patio.

 Follow These Tips, Be Safe, Have Fun & Keep On Grilling!

 Michigan homeowners, keep your house and your family safe this BBQ season.
 Take the necessary safety precautions to cut down your risk of a fire by following these nine grilling safety tips.
 In the event of a grill fire, contact your local fire department right away.